SethCorb/math4610/tasksheets/Tasksheet7.md

 # Task 6

 To be able to solve a linear system of equations, we need each system to be independent.
 This means the matrix representation must be non-singular.
 Otherwise you will have redundant information that causes you to have more unknowns than equations.
-That is the basic condition for solvability..
+That is the basic condition for solvability.

 [link to source](https://en.wikipedia.org/wiki/System_of_linear_equations#Properties)